soonwoolog/nextjs-notion-integration/README.md

 ## Introduction
 Want to build your site using Notion?
-Here’s the thing: Notion content is all made up of <a href="https://developers.notion.com/docs/working-with-page-content">blocks</a>, so you need to render every single block type.
+Here’s the thing: Notion content is all made up of <a href="https://developers.notion.com/docs/working-with-page-content">blocks</a>, so you'll need to render every single block type.
 This tool helps you do exactly that!

 ## Project Setup